 Acute bacterial meningitis is the most common form of meningitis.
 Approximately 80 percent of all cases are acute bacterial meningitis.
-Bacterial meningitis can be life threatening.
-The infection can cause the tissues around the brain to swell.
-This in turn interferes with blood flow and can result in paralysis or even stroke.
+Bacterial meningitis can be life-threatening.
+The infection can cause tissues around the brain to swell.
+In turn, the swelling interferes with blood flow and can result in paralysis or even stroke.

 What causes bacterial meningitis?

-The bacteria most often responsible for bacterial meningitis are common in the environment and can also be found in your nose and respiratory system without causing any harm.
+The bacteria most often responsible for bacterial meningitis can be found in the environment.
+In addition, they can be found in your nose and respiratory system without causing harm.

-Sometimes meningitis occurs for no known reason.
-Other times it occurs after a head injury or after you have had an infection and your immune system is weakened.
+Meningitis can occur for no known reason.
+At other times, it appears after a head injury or following an infection when your immune system is weakened.

 Who gets bacterial meningitis?

-Children between the ages of one month and two years are the most susceptible to bacterial meningitis.
+Children between the ages of one month and to years are the most susceptible to bacterial meningitis.

 Adults with certain risk factors are also susceptible.
-You are at higher risk if you abuse alcohol, have chronic nose and ear infections, sustain a head injury or get pneumococcal pneumonia.
+You are at higher risk if you:

 What are the symptoms of bacterial meningitis?